jacobkap/crimebythenumbers/docs/working-with-ucr-data.md

 The data file has annual data on the number of crimes reported, the number of crimes cleared, the number cleared where all offenders are under age 18, and the number of unfounded crimes.
 We'll discuss each of these a bit further as we dive into the data.
 Agencies report the monthly number of each crime though the data we'll work with has aggregated that to annual counts.

-Due to it's longevity (it has data since 1960) and ubiquity (almost every agency reports and has done so for many years) it is a popular data set for criminologists.
+Due to its longevity (it has data since 1960) and ubiquity (almost every agency reports and has done so for many years) it is a popular data set for criminologists.

 ## Exploring the UCR data